Violence is funny, as long as no one you like gets hurt. Unrealistic slapstick

 violence is funnier still, perhaps because it's clearer it can't happen to the audience, but sometimes shows cross the line.

-Maybe the programme shows the consequences of violence a little too vividly, maybe the designated target has become too sympathetic.
+Maybe the work shows the consequences of violence a little too vividly, maybe the designated target has become too sympathetic.
 Whatever the reason, the result is prime Nightmare Fuel

 Sometimes caused by unrealistic expectations